taylorhelene/taylorhelene/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an Ecommerce Website.
+- 🔭 I’m currently working on an E-commerce Website.
 - 🌱 I’m always learning something new.
 - 👯 I’m a fullstack Web developer and rated QA tester on UTest.
 I have done projects with React JS, Express, Mongo DB, GraphQL, Mpesa API.
 - 💬 I'm hosting my projects on Render.